Open-wheel car: Design

 Compared to covered-wheel race cars, open-wheeled cars allow more precise placement of the front wheels on the race course, as the tires are clearly visible to the driver.
-This allows the maximum potential of the cars to be wrung out during cornering and passing maneuvers.
+This allows the maximum potential of the cars to be achieved during cornering and passing.
 Furthermore, open-wheeled cars are less tolerant of vehicle-to-vehicle contact, which usually results in vehicle damage and retiring, whereas some level of contact is expected in covered-wheel racing, as for example in NASCAR.
 Open-wheeled drivers must be extremely precise to avoid contact.